The UMass Astronomy Department offers students a wide variety of courses, innovative learning styles, and research experiences and facilities.

 Science Teaching and other Careers.
 Astronomy incorporates elements of all the sciences, providing an excellent basis for science education, science writing, and work at museums and planetariums.
 The skills of scientific deduction developed in astronomy even make it an interesting alternative to prepare for medical or law school.

 Astronomy department offers three different sub-plans for astronomy majors and one astronomy minor program.
 Detailed descriptions of each sub-plan and their requirements are found in the documents linked below.
+The requirements for our B.S. & B.A. degrees have recently changed.
+Therefore, students starting before Fall 2023 have requirements that are different from students that are starting after Fall 2023.

-BS in Astrophysics: This track is recommended for students who want to eventually pursue a Ph.D. degree in astrophysics in a related field.
+This track is recommended for students who want to eventually pursue a Ph.D. degree in astrophysics in a related field.

 Minor in Astronomy: The course requirements for Astronomy Minor include ASTRON 228 and four additional courses at the 200+ level.